-Andrea sold her first painting at the age of 15, then she followed her passion for comics and did some professional ones with her sister. known as MK Joe who is a professional illustrator.
-Andrea then continued her art career studying at Savannah College of Art & Design where she studied illustration for a year.
+Andrea stopped painting for a few years.
+Andrea was brave enough to continue her art career studying at Savannah College of Art & Design we’re she got a 70% scholarship.
+Where she studied illustration for a year.
 She continued studying graphic design when she returned to Mexico and at the same time worked as an illustrator for several foreign companies, illustrating children’s e-books and participating in comic creation contests with her sister.

 One day she decided to put her easel on the street in the West End of the Island and started painting in front of many people so they would know who she was.
 Then, a small restaurant called ‘Off the Hook’ hired her to paint murals, signs, artistic paintings on wood, tables and countless things.
 They gave her the opportunity to transform their restaurant into an art gallery.

 After the word spread, a lot of places began hiring her, different restaurants, bars, Dive shops and more to paint them beautiful murals to brighten up their place.
 As her amount of work grew the people from the island recognized her as an artist and her works were listed, the population of the island recognized me as “Andrea the Artist”.
-She also worked with a famous artist from Honduras named Brion James and his band The Scallywags
+She also worked with a famous artist from Honduras next to a rock band.
 She painted several times live while they played music.
 It was one of the best

 experiences of her life combining music and art.